An industry leader in 10-year investment performance

-It is a potential payment that eligible members may be able to receive when they transfer their QSuper Accumulation account into a QSuper Income account.
-The amount reflects a tax saving, from money which has been set aside by the fund to pay capital gains tax on assets when they are sold at a profit in the Accumulation account but is not required to be paid when the assets are sold in the Income account.
+QSuper’s Income Transfer Bonus is an industry first, automatically providing an uncapped bonus to eligible members when they roll their QSuper Accumulation account or Transition to Retirement Income account into a standard QSuper Income account.
+The amount reflects a tax saving from money which has been set aside by the fund to pay capital gains tax on assets when they are sold at a profit in the Accumulation account but is not required to be paid when the assets are sold in the Income account.

-On behalf of members invested in the Accumulation account, QSuper puts aside money which is an estimation of the capital gains tax required to be paid upon the sale of assets - it’s called tax provisioning.
-This is because as a complying superannuation fund we have to pay tax on investment earnings within an Accumulation phase up to a maximum rate of 15%.
+On behalf of members invested in the Accumulation account and Transition to Retirement Income account, QSuper puts aside money which is an estimation of the capital gains tax required to be paid upon the sale of assets.
+It’s called tax provisioning.
+This is because as a complying superannuation fund we have to pay tax on investment earnings within an Accumulation phase (which also includes the Transition to Retirement Income).
 Typically, QSuper taxation provisions for around 10% tax overall, before declaring daily unit prices.

-The money that was previously set aside as a tax provision can be paid back to the eligible member but only when they transfer from Accumulation account to Income account.
-The amount paid back to the member is known as the member Transfer Bonus.
+The money that was previously set aside as a tax provision can therefore be paid back to the eligible member when they transfer from a QSuper Accumulation/Transition to Retirement Income account to a standard QSuper Income account.
+The amount paid back to the member is known as the Transfer Bonus.